grnet/okeanos-LoD/webapp/api-doc/docs/ApplicationsList.md

-previous | The URL to be used to list the previous lambda instance | null count | The number of existing lambda instances | None description | The description of the application | None path | The path on Pithos where the application is saved |
+previous | The URL to be used to list the previous lambda instance | null count | The number of existing lambda instances | None description | The description of the application | None deployed | A boolean value, specifying if the application is deployed on any lambda instance | true

 ## Example